dhmay/jamstats/README.md

 **[Usage instructions](#usage)**

-## Let's see some plots!

-If you like these plots, you might like this set of tools

 ![Cumulative points per jam, by team, in a derby game](https://github.com/dhmay/jamstats/blob/main/resources/cumulative_score_by_jam.png)
 ![Barplot of points per jam, by team, in a derby game](https://github.com/dhmay/jamstats/blob/main/resources/jam_points_barplot.png)
 ![Plots summarizign lead by team, in a derby game](https://github.com/dhmay/jamstats/blob/main/resources/lead_summary.png)